 What Is the June Birthstone?

-June birthstoneThe June birthstone is the pearl.
-What makes the June birthstone unique is that it is the only birthstone that is organic, meaning it’s not formed in the Earth over a long period of time, but rather by a living organism: mollusks (“June Birthstone”).
+The June birthstone is the pearl.
+What makes the June birthstone unique is that it is the only birthstone that is organic.
+This means it’s not formed in the Earth over a long period of time, but rather by a living organism: mollusks (“June Birthstone”).
 Pearls are also traditionally used to celebrate third and 30th wedding anniversaries.

 What Is the History of the June Birthstone?

-June birthstoneIn the Atharvaveda, an ancient Sanskrit text, pearls were said to provide long life and prosperity.
+In the Atharvaveda, an ancient Sanskrit text, it said pearls provided long life and prosperity.
 Ancients from the Middle East believed pearls were teardrops from heaven.
 Some 19th century Arabic doctors believed that pearl powder was able to improve eyesight, depression, and tremors caused by nervousness (“Pearl Birthstone”).
-In Europe, pearls were considered a symbol of purity, modesty, and innocence.
+In Europe, people considered pearls a symbol of purity, modesty, and innocence.
 Many cultures associated pearls with the moon (“Fun Facts about Pearls”).

-Today there are huge mollusk farms wherever you can find pearl-bearing mollusks.
-The farmers clean and protect the mollusks from predators and then harvest them for pearls.
-Thousands of years of pearl fishing have obliterated natural pearl beds, so cultured pearls make up the vast majority of pearls today.
 The cultured pearl comes in a variety of sizes, colors, and shapes (“Pearl Birthstone”).
-While most people think of pearls as white or cream, black, gray, and silver pearls are also common; and pearls can actually be found in every color (“Fun Facts about Pearls”)!
+While most people think of pearls as white or cream, black, gray, and silver pearls are also common; and you can actually find pearls in every color (“Fun Facts about Pearls”)!

-For beautiful and unique faux pearl jewelry that you can customize with interchangeable snap accents to match your style and mood, check out Style Dots’ Pearl Collection.
+For beautiful and unique pearl jewelry that you can customize with interchangeable snap accents to match your style and mood, check out Style Dots’ Pearl Collection.
 These on-trend pearl pieces are perfect for a night out on the town or just lounging around with your besties.

 Visit StyleDots.com today to learn more.